SimpleVM/simpleVMIntroWorkshop/part52.md

    mkdir /vol/spool/database
    ```

 2. We need to download the GTDB database from our S3 storage.
 This time we will use another S3 tool called s5cmd which is pre-installed on the VM.
+This step will take up to 10 minutes.
    ```
    s5cmd  --endpoint-url https://s3-int.bi.denbi.de  --no-sign-request cp --concurrency 28  s3://databases/gtdbtk_r226_v2_data/release* /vol/spool/database
    ```